BU-AdS/2p1D-Schwinger/README.md

    2. Wilson loops (for Creutz ratios)
    3. Polyakov loops
    4. Topological charge
+   5. Vacuum trace
+   5. Pion correlation function

 ### Usage

-In each action directory we provide a `test.sh` file that gives an exhaustive list of inputs with description.
-Adjust the variables in the `test.sh` file then execute `./test.sh` to run the simulation with the given parameters.
+In each (Action/Dimension) directory we provide four files:

+   Makefile_template
+   main_template.cpp
+   looper.sh
+   launcher.sh.

+We have deliberatly left some parameters of the code as preprocessor defines.
+This is so that any attempt to parallelise the code with, say OpenACC, will be easier.
+In order to constrcut an exectuable, one must edit the 'launcher.sh` file with the desired parameters.
+The 'launcher.sh` script will then construct a `Makefile`, a 'main.cpp' file, and an executable, and will then launch the job.

-## Building and Dependencies
+## Dependencies

-The sole dependency is from ARPACK.
-We have tested against macOS Mojave and used `brew install arpack` to build ARPACK.
+The sole dependency is from ARPACK and is entirely optional.
+We have tested against macOS Mojave and used `brew install arpack` to build ARPACK, and link accordingly.

-When making a `main.cpp` file, specifiy ARPACK linking in the `Makefile` and adjust the path accordingly.
-Then type

-    make

-to build the `u1` executable.